goabstract/Marketing-for-Engineers/Contribution_Guidelines.md

 * ``[Name on the tool](link) + how it can help``.
 Mention, if the tool has a free trial or features.

-# Content Requirements
+# ⚠️ Content Requirements
-Your submitted content or tool should be useful for other engineers.
+* Your submitted content or tool should be useful for other engineers.
 Obviously, it must be relevant for marketing, analytic, biz dev, sales, PR or growth hacking tasks.

-Content should be up to date, well-written and well-structured.
+* Content should be up to date, well-written and well-structured.
 It can be an old article or some popular tool, but it must be relevant.

-Video and podcast should be done in a good English, so engineers from all around the globe could understand it!
+* Video and podcast should be done in a good English, so engineers from all around the globe could understand it!

-Please, don’t submit shameless promotion stuff with million popups and “sign now” forms.
+* Please, don’t submit shameless promotion stuff with million popups and “sign now” forms.
 A lot of great marketing content is spoiled with this destructive self-promotion.
 We try to avoid it in out list.

-Software & hardware focus of the content is a plus, but not required.
-Tools can be paid, but it should have a pricing plan for individuals.
+* Software & hardware focus of the content is a plus, but not required.
+* Tools can be paid, but it should have a pricing plan for individuals.
 Please, don’t submit tools, which are oriented on marketing agencies.

-# General Workflow
+# 🔮 General Workflow
 We will do our best to review your submission as soon as we can.
 However, we would love to take a deep look on it and it might take time.
-Please, consider that we have a full-time job at our startup :)
+Please, consider that we have a full-time job in our startup :)

 Your contribution might be rejected, if the content or tool didn't pass our curation.
-This can be for multiple reasons: poorly written, not relevant to the community in general, not up to our standards, etc. Of course this is very subjective and if you think we (Lisa and Ahmed) are being unfair, do let us know.
+This can be for multiple reasons: poorly written, too much self-promotion, not relevant to the community in general, etc. Of course this is very subjective and if you think we (Lisa and Ahmed) are being unfair, do let us know.